 18. Change switch plates and outlet covers

 It’s also an opportunity to add a little color or style to a room.
 Shop for stainless steel, copper or ceramic switch plates, for example.
-Check out the choices at hardware stores and at Etsy and Walmart.
+Check out the choices at hardware stores and online.